Lady Bug (video game): Gameplay

 The goal of Lady Bug is to eat all flowers, hearts, and letters in the maze while avoiding other insects.
 The player is represented by a red, yellow, and green character resembling a ladybug and the enemy insects' appearance varies by level.
 The border of the maze acts as timer, with each circuit signaling the release of an enemy insect from the central area, up to generally a maximum of four.
 The speed of the circuit increases on stages 2 and 5.

 There are eight different enemy insects, and a different one is introduced on each of the first eight levels.
 Beginning on level 9, each level has four different enemies.

 Unlike Pac-Man, the player can alter the layout of the maze by shifting any of the twenty green gates.
 It is not possible to completely isolate a portion of the maze through gate-shifting.

-Releases
+Release

 Lady Bug was adapted to the Intellivision and ColecoVision home video game consoles.
 In the ColecoVision version, completing SPECIAL puts the player into a bonus level (known in-game as a "Vegetable Harvest") where the goal is to consume as many randomly placed vegetables as possible within a fixed time.
 The SPECIAL register does not appear in the Intellivision version.
 In 1982, a catalog of Atari 2600 cartridges manufactured by Coleco said that an Atari 2600 version would be released, but Coleco never did.
 Lady Bug was re-released as Fighting Bug on the Casio PV-1000 in Japan, one of only 13 games released for that platform.